 Different light gauge steel truss systems use different types of connections.
 Connections can be screws, bolts or even specialist rivets, and may also include stiffening gusset plates.
 It is important to easily and cost-effectively scale connections with loads.
 The truss system should have cheap connection methods for connections with small loads, but also options for much stronger connections where the the load is higher.

 Having only one type of connection (e.g. two screws or a bolt per connection) can be problematic.
-If the load is very light, an over-designed connection can increase the cost of such connections can be excessive.
+If the load is very light, an over-designed connection can increase the cost of the truss.
 Conversely, not having higher capacity connection options can mean trusses fail due to single connections that are just not strong enough.
 This scenario may mean that thicker gauge chords and/or webs are required to get the truss to pass.

 In this example, you can see multiple engineered connections being used on this truss.